isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 `functions and operators <https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators>`_ including logical and statistical aggregate functions, and mathematical functions, just to name a few.
 `User-defined functions <https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions>`_ (UDFs) are also supported and can be used to further extend the types of analyses possible in BigQuery.
 ISB-CGC offers a set of UDFs that implement commonly used statistical tests and methods in cancer research and bioinformatics.
-Please refer to this page for information on how to use the ISB-CGC UDFs.
+Please refer to `this page ../BigQuery/UserDefinedFunctions.html>`_ for information on how to use the ISB-CGC UDFs.

 Composing Queries Using the bq Command Line Tool
 ==============================================